Shreyask808/Lap_Time_Simulation_and_Sensitivity_Analysis/Track_Models/README.md

 ## Ribbon Modeling

-Ribbons are centeral to road models and can be studied in terms of surfaces which in turn can be studied in terms of spines (curves) which may represent the centerline of the ribbon.
+Ribbons are central to road models and can be studied in terms of surfaces which in turn can be studied in terms of spines (curves) which may represent the centerline of the ribbon.
 A curve can be represented as : <br>
 <br>
 *C* = {**x**(s) = [x(s), y(s), z(s)]<sup>T</sup>} ∈ **R**<sup>3</sup>: s ∈ [s<sub>0</sub>, s<sub>f</sub>], with s being the arc length of *C*<br>
 <br>